xdividr/dreamcloud-docs/styleguide.rst

 Links
 -----

-In most cases you will use links that look like:
+In most cases use the following for links:

 .. code::

     `text to be clickable <https://example.com>`__

-note that there are two underscores, that tells the RST compiler to throw away the reference when it is done, so you can later have the same text be a link to a different target.
-If you have one underscore it will create a link and save the text as a reference, so the next time you use it you don't have to add the target, just the text, like:
+Note: There are two underscores, which tells the RST compiler to throw away the reference when it is done, so you can later link the same text to a different target.
+If there is one underscore it creates a link and saves the text as a reference, so the next time you use it you don't have to add the target, just the text, like:

 .. code::

     `text to be clickable`_

+See
 http://docutils.sourceforge.net/docs/user/rst/quickref.html#hyperlink-targets
-for more info on links.
+for more information on links.

 Standard phrasing for introducing paragraphs
 --------------------------------------------

-When introducing a new paragraph about installing or configuring something, phrase it like "The following describes how to configure/install X...", if you have bulleted points describing how to install or configure something, phrase it as "Configure/Install X...".
+When introducing a new paragraph about an instalation or configuration process, include "The following describes how to configure/install X..."
+If you have bulleted points describing how to install or configure something, phrase it as "Configure/Install X...".